wassname/repr-preference-optimization/README.md

-# Repr Preference Optimization
+# Representation Preference Optimization

 Idea:

-> Better alignment is achieved by aligning thoughts (internal states) rather than actions (output probabilities).
+> More general alignment is achieved on thoughts (internal states) rather than actions (output probabilities).

+#### Hypothesis Formulation

+Ss we do not know how an LLM stores it's internal states, these experiments represent hypotheses about how best to represent and intervene in an tranformers internal states.

+What's our technical hypothesis?

+> Hypothesis: If we optimize internal representations associated with behavioral preferences (ours), the model will generalize further to new tasks than if we optimize the output preferences directly (DPO).

 #### Thought Experiment